 A discussion on global warming and climate change by the less Humeian “skeptics.”
 In this video, in my opinion as someone who has researched all sides of this debate, Stefan Molyneux sits right at the edge of valid skepticism, being more an Alex Jones type than not.
 Alex Epstein goes over the line into a big oil PR errand boy.
 He has very little Alex Jones in him but relays the libertarian big oil skeptic position to a “T” as he is connected to libertarianism and big oil.
 Read his Wikipedia bio.

 THE BOTTOM LINE: Climate change is a political issue because so many giant industries emit CO2.
-It is not rocket science, although building rockets is one type of industrialization.
+It is not rocket physics, although building rockets is one type of industrialization.
 The question isn’t “is climate change real?” or “should we have adaptive measures and reasonable regulation?”
 It is “to what degree are humans causing climate change, and to what extent can we do something about it in terms of individual action, national or international policy, and other non-governmental collective measures?”
 In the end, the problem is that we don’t have the answer to all the questions surrounding climate change.
 We need for further funding, study, and serious discussion.

 - Rex Tillerson Says Climate Change Is Real, but …